ErikSimonsen/Master-Thesis-Sourcecode/README.md

 # An IO thread and a worker thread walk into a bar: a microbenchmark story

 This repository contains the source code, results and scripts used to generate the data used in my master thesis.

-Originally forked from the repository providing the data for the Quarkus blog post `An IO thread and a worker thread walk into a bar: a microbenchmark story`:
+Originally inspired and  forked from the repository providing the data for the Quarkus blog post `An IO thread and a worker thread walk into a bar: a microbenchmark story`:
 	https://github.com/johnaohara/quarkus-iothread-workerpool

 Docker is used to create the environment available to the System Under Test